nue-moon/nuemoon/README.md

-• eben/Roman
+• stargram/Roman

-• i like drawing and writing
+• main passion is art

-• learning how to code in Python, HTML, and CSS
+• future cybersecurity major

-• Discord: ebenuke, though FRs are off unless we have mutuals
+• Discord: stargrm, though FRs are off unless we have mutuals

 <!---
 parelle/parelle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.